DETAILED ACTION

 Regarding claim 4, KERSTIENS teaches a system for generating hydrogen (see KERSTIENS at Abstract, Fig. 1 and ¶4), comprising:

-a reaction vessel having an outer shell, a central shaft, and one or more concentric inner tubes separated by annular spaces (see KERSTIENS at Fig. 1 depicting gas generator 30; see also Fig. 3 depicting gas generator 30 having cathode tube 116 as the outer shell, anode bar 108 as the central shaft, and electrically conductive tubes 112 as the one or more concentric inner tubes which as shown in Fig. 4 are arranged with end caps 104 so as to provide for annular spaces as claimed), wherein the annular spaces define a flow path within the reaction vessel that allows an aqueous solution to circulate within the annular spaces, the flow path beginning at an inner annular space around the central shaft and ending at an outer annular space beneath the outer shell, and wherein the central shaft and the outer shell serve as electrodes (see KERSTIENS at Fig. 3 depicting the conductive tubes 112 having small holes 130 so that the annular spaces between adjacent conductive tubes are fluidly connected so that a flow path beginning at the inner electrode, i.e. anode bar 108, and ending at the outer annular space as claimed can be allowed or provided for as currently claimed);
+a reaction vessel having an outer shell, a central shaft, and two or more concentric inner tubes separated by annular spaces (see KERSTIENS at Fig. 1 depicting gas generator 30; see also Fig. 3 depicting gas generator 30 having cathode tube 116 as the outer shell, anode bar 108 as the central shaft, and electrically conductive tubes 112 as the two or more concentric inner tubes which as shown in Fig. 4 are arranged with end caps 104 so as to provide for annular spaces as claimed), wherein the annular spaces define a flow path within the reaction vessel, wherein the flow path begins at an inner annular space around the central shaft, continues back and forth along adjacent annular spaces, and ends at an outer annular space beneath the outer shell, and wherein the central shaft and the outer shell serve as electrodes (see KERSTIENS at Fig. 3 depicting the conductive tubes 112 having small holes 130 so that the annular spaces between adjacent conductive tubes are fluidly connected so that a flow path beginning at the inner electrode, i.e. anode bar 108, and ending at the outer annular space as claimed can be allowed or provided for so as to pass back and forth from the inner annular space back and forth towards the outer shell as currently claimed);

 a pump configured to pump an aqueous solution to the reaction vessel (see KERSTIENS at Fig. 1 depicting air pressure system 16 which includes pressure regulator 60 and solenoid 64; see also ¶14 and ¶22 teaching the air pressure system as exerting pressure on the electrolytic solution within the reservoir tank 20 and thereby to the gas generator through fluid line 28 which can be termed a pump since it a mechanical arrangement of components to move liquids within the system); and